 Quinn has never met a man like Perry.
 Stern and cold on the outside; burning inside with secret passion.
 Yearning for a mastery only Quinn can satisfy.
-But Perry is a respectable officer in His Majesty’s navy.
-Quinn baulks at asking him to give up everything for a pirate.
+But Perry is a lieutenant in King Charles II’s navy.
+Quinn can’t—won’t—ask him to throw his life away for a pirate.

 Perry has no regrets about their night of glorious sin, but he’s not free to love where he pleases.
-If word of his illicit affair came to the ears of Commodore Pobjoy, not only would his career end, he could never return home to England.
+If word of his illicit affair came to the ears of Commodore Pobjoy, not only would his career end in disgrace, he could never return home to England.

-But when Quinn is captured, Perry is stunned.
-Everything he valued is hollow and meaningless without his master.
-He’ll risk all to get Quinn back, but he can’t do it alone.
-He has to persuade the Black Wolf and the crew of the Audacious that his daring rescue will work.
+When Quinn is captured, Perry is stunned.
+Everything he valued turns out to be hollow and meaningless.
+He’ll give up everything to get his master back.
+But he can’t do it alone.
+He has to persuade the Black Wolf and the crew of the Audacious to risk their lives in a daring rescue.

-This time, it’s not just his career and reputation at stake.
-If he fails, Quinn will suffer a gruesome fate at the hands of a terrifying acolyte of the Spanish Inquisition.
+And it’s not just his career and reputation at stake.
+If he fails, both he and Quinn will suffer a gruesome fate at the hands of a terrifying acolyte of the Spanish Inquisition.

 Port Royal, 1663